Simplxss/MoeQ/README.md

 It is a QQ robot based on Android QQ 8.4.1.

-Because of busy school,I can't continue updata this project on my own,so I public it.
+Because of busy school, I can't continue updata this project on my own, so I public it.

 **Wish you can make it better!**